CanyonTurtle/dvhs-devteams/docs/articles/starting-robotc.md

 # Starting ROBOTC

-### DVHS Robotics Novice Program 2017-2018
-Programming is a fun and important part of robotics.
-This document will help you become an effective and prepared ROBOTC programmer for the VEX Robotics Competition.
-We hope that you will enjoy learning!
+This document will explain how to get ROBOTC onto a computer, and the very basics of how to make programs to run on the VEX cortex.

 # Installing / Configuring ROBOTC

 ## Windows
 1. [Create a Vex account and/or sign in:](https://www.vexrobotics.com/customer/account/login/)
 2. [Download ROBOTC](https://www.vexrobotics.com/downloadable/customer/products/)